salma-emara/aps105-book/README.md

 1- Create a new .toml file containing the quiz in tetbook/quizzes in the chapter folder of your choice.

-2- In your terminal, execute the following command in the home directory of the project, i.e. aps105-book.
+2- In your terminal, execute the following command in `aps105-book` directory.

 ```
 node ./textbook/_static/toml_to_js_convertor.js